joakin/popups-tech-posts-series/docs/01-tooling/03-fast-and-isolated-JS-unit-tests.md

 ### Intro

 For testing frontend code, MediaWiki provides a browser based QUnit setup.
-For running the tests, you have to spin up MediaWiki, and load Special:JavaScriptTest in your browser, which will run all the QUnit tests for all the extensions and MediaWiki itself.
+For running the tests, you have to spin up MediaWiki, usually through vagrant, and load Special:JavaScriptTest in your browser, which will run all the QUnit tests for all the extensions and MediaWiki itself.
 From then on, you can filter by module or string, hide passed tests, and a few other things like select to load the assets in production mode or development mode (`debug=true`).

 Like any testing strategy, this setup comes with tradeoffs.
-Specifically, there are a couple that we have had problems with:
+Specifically, there are a couple of big problems that we have had when working on the frontend code, which we set out to address when working in `Extension:Popups`:

+1. Tests take a long time to run
+2. It is very hard to write isolated unit tests

 #### Tests usually take a long time to run

-With this setup, they have to go through to the MediaWiki server, ResourceLoader, and then run in the browser.
-This is specially noticeable in development mode, which we often enable to get readable stack traces and error messages on test failures, but makes the test run take a lot longer.
+With this setup, tests have to go through to the MediaWiki server, ResourceLoader, and then run in the browser.
+This is especially noticeable in development mode, which we often enable to get readable stack traces and error messages on test failures, but makes the test run take a lot longer.

+There are also big startup costs, for powering up vagrant and the whole system.

-As a result of this, writing tests is costlier than it should, which discourages developers to write and run tests, and over time ends up affecting the quality of our code and QUnit test suites.
+As a result of this, writing tests is costlier than it should be, which discourages developers to write and run tests, and over time ends up affecting the quality of our code and QUnit test suites.
 It also puts significant barriers to TDD style workflows, which rely on constantly running tests and require a fast feedback cycle with the developer.

+`TODO: Add image or video`

 #### It is very hard to write isolated unit tests